 Full of contrast, Rwanda is a country like none other I’ve visited.
 Small, yet a force to be reckoned with.
 Gentle, yet bold in its leadership and ideas (from strong female representation in government to the nationwide banning of plastic bags).
 Beautiful, yet marked by a dark past.

-Many (dare I say most) of us associate Rwanda only with its 1994 genocide.
+Many (dare I say most) of us associate Rwanda only with 1994's Hutu-Tutsi Genocide.
 We hazily recall the details: the labeling of citizens into two distinct camps, resulting in close to a million tragic deaths in the span of three months.
 Neighbors killing neighbors, and even family killing family with tools meant for the field, turned to weapons.
 An event we could not fathom experiencing, much less surviving.

 Today, Rwanda isn’t surviving.
 It’s thriving.